 My immediate goal is to help alleviate emotional pain and confusion and to build self confidence towards a fresh start in life.
 To do this I specialise in short, to long term, psychodynamic psychotherapy which consists of a series of conversations between you and me.

-These conversations are conducted in a spirit of sensitivity, warmth and understanding in the confidential space of my office.
+These conversations are conducted in a spirit of sensitivity, warmth and understanding in our confidential online space.
 You sit face to face with me and we talk.
 This might seem a bit daunting to begin with, but it doesn’t take long before it becomes comfortable and some say, even easier to do with a trusty therapist than with family or friends.
 The therapist, after all, is eager to understand the world as you feel it and see it!

 What do we talk about?